 - 1 teaspoon vinegar

-Drain the water from the soaked dried red chiles.
-Put into a blender and grind to a coarse paste.
-Remove and keep aside n a bowl for later use.
+Drain the water from the soaked dried red chilies.
+Put into a blender, and grind to a coarse paste.
+Remove, and set aside in a bowl for later use.

-Add the previously prepared red chile paste and saute till the oil begins to separate from the paste.
+Add the previously prepared red chili paste, and saute till the oil begins to separate from the paste.

-Add the salt, freshly ground pepper, soy sauce, and chile sauce, sauteeing for another minute.
+Add the salt, freshly ground pepper, soy sauce, and chili sauce, sauteing for another minute.